dogweather/schema-dot-org/README.md

 ## Usage

 Let's say you have a Rails app.
 First write plain-ruby code in a helper or controller.

-Just instantiate the structured data object you want in your web page:
+Here's what that'd look like in a controller.
+Instantiate the structured data object you want in your web page:

 ```ruby